-The most immediate reason that comes to our mind when we talk about the very existence and engagement of manual scavengers is poverty.
-However, Mr Bezwada Wilson, Magsaysay Award winner and the National Convenor of Safai Karamchari Andolan reiterates that ‘Poverty has nothing to do with Manual Scavenging, but the only Casteism”.
-It is important to understand that this is what that makes this practice a vicious cycle – “caste Identity.”
+The immediate reason that comes to our mind when we talk about the very existence and engagement of manual scavengers is poverty.
+However, Mr Bezwada Wilson, Magsaysay Award winner and the National Convenor of Safai Karamchari Andolan reiterates that “Poverty has nothing to do with Manual Scavenging, but the only Casteism”.
+It is important to understand that this is what that makes this practice a vicious cycle – “caste identity”.

 Caste may not seem as dictatorial today as it was a hundred years back, but definitely, caste has a ripple effect even today.
 There is a kind of internalisation in the society that this job of cleaning has to be done by the Dalits.
-There are many examples of how even education and acquiring of other skill set has not let these scavengers come out of this.
+There are many examples of how even education and acquiring other skillset have not let these scavengers come out of this.
 Despite getting the education or acquiring other alternative skill, watertight caste binaries don’t allow them to take up other professions.

 The worst affected are the women among the Dalits.
 Around 95% of the manual scavengers are women.
 Along with caste, they have to bear the double burden of class and gender.
 These women have become permanent victim bodies because of the constant suppression of oppression and exploitation that they undergo.